-The following sets forth the names and province or state and country of residence of our directors and executive officers, the offices held by them in the Company, their current principal occupations, all as of the date of this report, their principal occupations during the last five years and the month and year in which they became directors or officers.
+The following sets forth the names and province or state and country of residence of our directors and executive officers, the offices held by them in the Company, as of the date of this report, and the month and year in which they became directors or officers.
 The term of each director expires on the date of our next annual meeting.